oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/rac-container/racslimimage/README.md

 - Make sure you have created atleast 1 Block Device with 50Gb storage space which can be accessed by 2 RAC Nodes and shared between them.
 You can create more block devices as per your requirements and pass the same to environment variables and devices to `podman create` command as well as in grid response files (if using the same).
 You can skip this step if you are planning to use **NFS storage devices**.

   Make sure the ASM devices do not have any existing file system.
-To clear any other file system from the devices, use the following command:
+To clear any existing file system from the devices, use the following command:
   ```bash
   dd if=/dev/zero of=/dev/oracleoci/oraclevdd  bs=8k count=10000
   ```
   Repeat the cleanup disk for each shared block device.
-In the preceding example, `/dev/oracleoci/oraclevdd` is a shared Kvm virtual block device.
+In the preceding example, `/dev/oracleoci/oraclevdd` is a shared KVM virtual block device.

 - In this example, we are going to use environment variables passed in a file called [envfile_racnodep1](withoutresponsefiles/blockdevices/envfile_racnodep1) & [envfile_racnodep2](withoutresponsefiles/blockdevices/envfile_racnodep2) and mounted to rac node containers.
-In this example, we are creating files `envfile_racnodep1` and `envfile_racnodep2` are placed under `/scratch/common_scripts/podman/rac` on container host.
+In this example, files `envfile_racnodep1` and `envfile_racnodep2` are placed under `/scratch/common_scripts/podman/rac` on container host.

 - If SELinux is enabled on machine then execute the following as well-
   ```bash